ServiceInnovationLab/smartstart-frontend/README.md

 ### Building locally

-If you want to mimic the automated build process locally, there are two shortcut commands for common local configuration: `npm run build:snapshot` and `npm run build:remotecontent` which point to the local data snapshot and govt.nz's API respectively.
+If you want to mimic the automated build process locally, there is a shortcut command for a common local configuration: `npm run build:remotecontent` which points to govt.nz's API.
+Note that no other configuration is supplied, so some functionality will not be available.

 If your git tree is not clean, you can supply the --f flag to force a build.